On the system CL12 of computability logic: Logical Consequence

 \section{Logical Consequence}

-\begin{definition} We say that a formula $F$ is a {\bf logical consequence} of formulas $E_1,\ldots,E_n$ ($n\geq 0$) iff the sequent $E_1,\ldots,E_n\intimpl F$, in the role of $X$, satisfies any of the (equivalent) conditions (i)-(iii) of Theorem \ref{feb9c}. \end{definition}
+\begin{defi} We say that a formula $F$ is a {\bf logical consequence} of formulas $E_1,\ldots,E_n$ ($n\geq 0$) iff the sequent $E_1,\ldots,E_n\intimpl F$, in the role of $X$, satisfies any of the (equivalent) conditions (i)-(iii) of Theorem \ref{feb9c}. \end{defi}

 As noted in Section \ref{intr}, the following rule, which we (also) call {\bf Logical Consequence}, will be the only logical rule of inference in $\cltw$-based applied systems:

 A reader familiar with earlier essays on CoL would remember that, philosophically speaking, computational {\em resources} are symmetric to computational problems: what is a problem for one player to solve is a resource that the other player can use.
 Namely, having a problem $A$ as a computational resource intuitively means having the (perhaps externally provided) ability to successfully solve/win $A$.
 For instance, as a resource, $\ada x\ade y(y=x^2)$ means the ability to tell the square of any number.